 On the other hand, a similar semi-infinite incident plane wave does not exist in the case of the Schr\"odinger equation.
-Indeed, we could fix $R\gg |k|D$ and take the semi-infinite plane wave
+Indeed, we may fix $R\gg |k|D$ and take the semi-infinite plane wave

 as the initial condition at $t=0$.
 However, the corresponding solution does not satisfy the adiabatic condition for $t\to-\infty$.
-The problem is of the great importance also in the context of quantum field theory, where the incident and outgoing plane waves play the fundamental role \ci{New,Sakurai,Schiff, Weinberg}.
+The problem is of great importance also in the context of the quantum field theory, where the incident and outgoing plane waves play the fundamental role \cite{New,Sakurai,Schiff, Weinberg}.

-In the traditional approach, the incident wave is a specific initial field which is a solution to the corresponding free wave equation in the entire space.
+In the traditional approach, the incident wave is a specific initial field, which is a~solution to the corresponding free wave equation in the entire space.
 On the other hand, in practice, the incident wave is a beam of particles or light produced by a macroscopic source and satisfies the free wave equation only outside the source.
-One could expect that, for a large time, the incident wave near the scatterer will be an asymptotically free plane wave if the source is "monochromatic" and distant from the scatterer.
-This model corresponds obviously to {\it spherical incident waves}, which are standard devices in optical and acoustic scattering \ci{Bor}.
-We justify relations (\re{ltas}), (\re{ltast}), and (\re{jj}), (\re{scsa}) in the following steps: \\ A. First, we prove {\it a limiting amplitude principle} for the harmonic source, i.e., long time convergence to a stationary harmonic regime with a ``spherical limit amplitude'', which does not depend on initial state. \\ B. Second, we prove the convergence of the spherical limit amplitudes to a plane limit amplitude when the source goes to infinity: $D\to\infty$.
+One could expect that, for a large time, the incident wave near the scatterer will asymptotically be a~free plane wave if the source is `monochromatic' and its distance from the scatterer, $D$, tends to infinity.
+This model obviously corresponds to {\it spherical incident waves}, which are standard devices in optical and acoustic scattering \cite{Bor}.